TeamSpen210/srctools/docs/source/modules/mdl.rst

 Constants
 =========

-.. :py:data:: MDL_EXTS
+.. py:data:: MDL_EXTS
+    :type: ~collections.abc.Sequence[str]
-   :value: ['.mdl', '.phy', ...]
+    :value: ['.mdl', '.vvd', '.dx90.vtx', '.phy', ...]

     A sequence of the file extensions used for the various model files.

+.. py:data:: MDL_EXTS_EXTRA
+    :type: ~collections.abc.Sequence[str]
+    :value: ['.vvd', '.dx90.vtx', '.phy', ...]

+    A sequence of the file extensions used for the various model files, excluding ``.mdl``.

 .. autosrcenum:: AnimEventTypes()
 	:undoc-members: